Non-uniform rational B-spline

-Historical background
+History

 Before computers, designs were drawn by hand on paper with various drafting tools.
 Rulers were used for straight lines, compasses for circles, and protractors for angles.
 But many shapes, such as the freeform curve of a ship's bow, could not be drawn with these tools.

 Although such curves could be drawn freehand at the drafting board, shipbuilders often needed a life-size version which could not be done by hand.
 Such large drawings were done with the help of flexible strips of wood, called splines.
-The splines were held in place at a number of predetermined points, called "ducks"; between the ducks, the elasticity of the spline material caused the strip to take the shape that minimized the energy of bending, thus creating the smoothest possible shape that fit the constraints.
+The splines were held in place at a number of predetermined points, by lead "ducks", named for the bill-shaped protrusion that the splines rested against.
+Between the ducks, the elasticity of the spline material caused the strip to take the shape that minimized the energy of bending, thus creating the smoothest possible shape that fit the constraints.
 The shape could be adjusted by moving the ducks.

-In 1946, mathematicians started studying the spline shape, and derived the piecewise polynomial formula known as the spline curve or spline function.
+In 1964, mathematicians started studying the spline shape, and derived the piecewise polynomial formula known as the spline curve or spline function.
 I. J. Schoenberg gave the spline function its name after its resemblance to the mechanical spline used by draftsmen.

 As computers were introduced into the design process, the physical properties of such splines were investigated so that they could be modelled with mathematical precision and reproduced where needed.
 Pioneering work was done in France by Renault engineer Pierre Bézier, and Citroën's physicist and mathematician Paul de Casteljau.
 They worked nearly parallel to each other, but because Bézier published the results of his work, Bézier curves were named after him, while de Casteljau's name is only associated with related algorithms.

-At first NURBS were only used in the proprietary CAD packages of car companies.
-Later they became part of standard computer graphics packages.
+Bézier’s work reached a group of faculty and graduate students at Syracuse University, including Steven Anson Coons, William Gordon, Robin Forrest, Rich Riesenfeld, and Ken Versprille.
+Riesenfeld's dissertation introduced B-splines; Versprille's dissertation generalized them to be non-uniform and rational.
+Riesenfeld moved to the University of Utah, where one of his students went on to work at Boeing, which needed a generalized way to exactly represent various other formulas in use.
+Boeing adopted Versprille's concept, abbreviated it to "NURBS", integrated it into their CAD program TIGER, and proposed it as an industry standard.

 Real-time, interactive rendering of NURBS curves and surfaces was first made commercially available on Silicon Graphics workstations in 1989.
-In 1993, the first interactive NURBS modeller for PCs, called NöRBS, was developed by CAS Berlin, a small startup company cooperating with the Technical University of Berlin.
+In 1993, the first interactive NURBS modeller for PCs, called NöRBS, was developed by CAS Berlin, a small startup company cooperating with Technische Universität Berlin.